Alex Singleton (linebacker): Denver Broncos

 On March 18, 2022, Singleton signed a one-year contract with the Denver Broncos reportedly worth $1.1 million guaranteed with $750k in playing time incentives.
 The move reunited him with quarterback Russell Wilson, whom Singleton had formed a relationship with during his short stint in Seattle.

-On October 17, 2022, during a Week 6 game against the Los Angeles Chargers, Singleton recorded 19 solo tackles and a total of 21 combined tackles in the 19-16 overtime loss.
+On October 17, 2022, during a Week 6 game against the Los Angeles Chargers, Singleton recorded 19 solo tackles and a total of 21 combined tackles in the 19–16 overtime loss.
 His 19 solo tackles tied Derrick Brooks for the second-most solo tackles in a single game in NFL history.
 Despite an underwhelming season for the Broncos, Singleton had a career year, ranking 5th in combined tackles during the season with 163.

 On March 13, 2023, Singleton signed a three-year, $18 million contract extension with $9 million guaranteed.

+Prior to the 2024 season, Singleton was voted a captain by his teammates.
+On the opening drive of the Broncos' Week 1 game against the Seattle Seahawks, Singleton intercepted a pass by Geno Smith.
+In Week 3 against the Tampa Bay Buccaneers, Singleton ruptured his ACL.
+Singleton still managed to play every defensive snap for the rest of the game despite his injury occurring in the 1st quarter.
+He was subsequently placed on season-ending injured reserve on September 25.